The Desert Song (1929 film): Plot

 French General Birabeau has been sent to Morocco to root out and destroy the Riffs, a band of Arab rebels, who threaten the safety of the French outpost in the Moroccan desert.
 Their dashing, daredevil leader is the mysterious "Red Shadow".
 Margot Bonvalet, a lovely, sassy French girl, is soon to be married at the fort to Birabeau's right-hand man, Captain Fontaine.
 Birabeau's son Pierre, in reality the Red Shadow, loves Margot, but pretends to be a milksop to preserve his secret identity.
 Margot tells Pierre that she secretly yearns to be swept into the arms of some bold, dashing sheik, perhaps even the Red Shadow himself.
 Pierre, as the Red Shadow, kidnaps Margot and declares his love for her.

 To her surprise, Margot's mysterious abductor treats her with every Western consideration.
 When the Red Shadow comes face to face with General Birabeau, the old man challenges the rebel leader to a duel.
 Of course Pierre will not kill his own father, so he refuses to fight, losing the respect of the Riffs.
 Azuri, the sinuous and secretive native dancing girl, might be persuaded to answer some of these riddles if only she can be persuaded by Captain Fontaine.

 Meanwhile, two other characters, Benny (a reporter) and Susan provide comic relief.
 Eventually, the Red Shadow's identity is discovered, a deal is struck with the Riffs, and Pierre and Margot live happily ever after.

-Pre-Code Sequences
+Pre-Code sequences

-After 1935, the original 1929 version became impossible to exhibit in the United States due to its pre-Production Code era content, which included sexual innuendo, lewd suggestive humor, and open discussion of themes such as homosexuality (e.g. Johnny Arthur plays a character who is obviously gay).
-Consequently, a cleaned-up remake was released in 1943, with a third version following in 1953.
+The original 1929 version was a pre-Code production which contained content such as sexual innuendo, lewd suggestive humor, and open discussion of themes such as homosexuality (e.g. Johnny Arthur plays a character who is obviously gay).
+A cleaned-up remake was released in 1943, with a third version following in 1953.